Alazizu6798/PWC--Virtual-Internship-Project/README.md

 # Project Insights
  Task 1
-- Average Satisfaction Rating is 3.40 which quite close to targeted rating 4.50.
+- Average Satisfaction Rating is 3.40 which is quite close to targeted rating 4.50.
 - Martha is the Agent having highest the satisfaction rating of 3.50.
 - Highest Operating sales was done in month of June which was $166K..
 - Maximum Number of call are for topic Streaming.